Outward Bound: The Outward Bound Trust

 From the inception of Outward Bound, community service was an integral part of the program, especially in the areas of sea and mountain rescues and this remains an important part of the training for both staff and students.
-During the period 1941 to 1965 in the United Kingdom, the philosophy of the schools evolved from "character‐training" to "personal growth" and "self‐discovery".
+During the period 1941 to 1965 in the United Kingdom, the philosophy of the schools evolved from "character training" to "personal growth" and "self‐discovery".

-Aberdyfi remains the organisation's "nerve-centre" in the United Kingdom.
+Aberdyfi in Wales remains the organisation's "nerve-centre" in the United Kingdom.
 Over the course of a summer in 2010, 7000 to 8,000 students attended courses at the Aberdyfi centre and more than a million young people have attended Outward Bound courses in the UK since 1941.
 Prince Philip served as the Patron of the Outward Bound Trust for several years before handing over to his son Prince Andrew, who resigned in November 2019.